SalimSalimi/VueJsCourse/README.md

 Example: `<transition name="name" type"animation">`: This will tell to end all whenever the animation would end.

+* To start an animation or transition when the page is load, we can add a key to the `<transition>` tag which is : `appear`.
+This will start the animation when the page is loaded. `<transition name="name" appear>`.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.